 The application process is online.
 As a delegate, you will be required to fill the form and give accurate details.
 Before starting to fill the online form, you need to be sure that you have the following:

 You will get an email confirming that you have successfully applied for your e-conference visa.
-It is your responsibility to ensure that the email is working and you will get the notification within 24 hours for the Emergency Indian e-Conference Visa.
+It is your responsibility to ensure that the email is working and you will get the notification within 1 to 3 working days for the Emergency Indian e-Conference Visa.
 Sometimes, you will have to check even the spam folder to ensure that you are not delayed.

 After that, you will print the visa approval letter and carry it along as you travel together with your valid passport.
 The passport should have two blank pages for stamping at the immigration desk in India.